TramNguyen2712/CrunchCo-Snacks/README.md

 </p>

 ## Recommendation
-- The historical sales trend shows a 10-day spike before Christmas.
-The company should plan this for with festive multipacks, special displays, and loyalty card deals timed to that period.
+- The historical sales trend shows a **10-day spike before Christmas**. **The company should plan this for with festive multipacks, special displays, and loyalty card deals timed to that period.**

 - The company is heavily reliant on Kettle, which outperformed the bottom 10 brands combined.
 This represents a significant risk that the company may face.
 The company's revenue and customer loyalty can decline quickly due to negative publicity such as product defects, scandals, and competitive disruption.
-So, diversifying the product portfolio is crucial.
-Actively investing in the second tier, particularly Doritos, Smiths, and Pringles, which contribute 34% in total revenue, would allow balancing revenue without abandoning what already performs.
+So, diversifying the product portfolio is crucial. **Actively investing in the second tier, particularly Doritos, Smiths, and Pringles, which contribute 34% in total revenue, would allow balancing revenue without abandoning what already performs.**

-- Burger, Sunsites, and a few other small brands have very low performance in sales.
-Before discontinuing them, try bundling them with popular brand products or running flash sales to clear stock.
+- Burger, Sunsites, and a few other small brands have very low performance in sales. **Before discontinuing them, try bundling them with popular brand products or running flash sales to clear stock.**

-- Mainstream Young Singles/Couples are 23% more likely to grab Tyrrels and 27% to buy Twisties 270g, over Kettle and other brands.
-Putting these where young shoppers will see them.
-Moving Twisties 270g, Tyrrells with smaller packs of chips to end-of-aisle displays or near checkouts in stores will catch them at the moment they are most likely to make an impulse buy.
+- Mainstream Young Singles/Couples are 23% more likely to grab Tyrrels and 27% to buy Twisties 270g, over Kettle and other brands. **Putting these where young shoppers will see them.
+Moving Twisties 270g, Tyrrells with smaller packs of chips to end-of-aisle displays or near checkouts in stores will catch them at the moment they are most likely to make an impulse buy.**

-- Older Families buy around 8 - 9 bags per visit.
-A simple deal like "buy 3, get 1 free" would make their big spend even bigger without needing to attract new customers.
+- Older Families buy around 8 - 9 bags per visit. **A simple deal like "buy 3, get 1 free" would make their big spend even bigger without needing to attract new customers.**

-- CrunchCo has purchase history on over 72,000 customers.
-Focus on sending personalized deals to targeted groups, such as alerting a Kettle-loving Retirees about a Kellte promotion.
-That is a low-cost way to bring people back more often and grow how much they spend each visit.
+- CrunchCo has purchase history on over 72,000 customers. **Focus on sending personalized deals to targeted groups, such as alerting a Kettle-loving Retirees about a Kellte promotion.
+That is a low-cost way to bring people back more often and grow how much they spend each visit.**